Higher Education: Doctor of Education (Ed.D.)

 - An undergraduate grade point average of at least 3.0 on the course work attempted and a 3.25 graduate grade point average

-- A minimum of two years full-time experience working in higher education after obtaining the masters degree
+- Three years full-time experience working in higher education after obtaining the master’s degree

 - Complete a Graduate School application online which includes official transcripts, and GRE scores (less than five years old with verbal, quantitative, and writing component sub-scores)